jdoleary/Spellmasons/TasksCurrent.md

 ## bugs

-- Bug: Loading doesn't work if clientIds have changed reassigning clientIds
 - These bugs occurred while playtesting with Rachel but I haven't been able to reproduce myself
   - chain purify didn't work(didn't remove poison)
   - latency reported negative
-- Protection doesn't SHOW target being removed because target drawing is additive right now
-  - Bug-ish: If you cast, "AOE, damage, protection" it will damage you before the protection removes the target, but Spell Projection doesn't show that